-The high-efficiency conditions are calculated based on measurements taken in the field with calibrated equipment after the tune-up has been performed.
-These test-out (TO) measurements are then adjusted to Air-Conditioning Refrigeration and Heating Institute (AHRI)-standard operating conditions to develop an in-situ post-tune-up high-efficiency condition.
+The high-efficiency conditions are is calculated based using on test-out (TO) measurements taken in the field with calibrated equipment after the tune-up services haves been performed and the equipment has reached steady state conditions.
+The TO measurements are for cooling only.
+Heat pump s high efficiency condition for heating performance is based on Equation 12.
+These test-out (TO) measurements are then adjusted to Air-Conditioning Refrigeration and Heating Institute (AHRI) standard operating conditions to develop an in-situ post tune-up high-efficiency condition.
 The equipment efficiency effects are used to estimate cooling and heating (heat pumps only) energy impacts as applicable.